Follow us on Social Media

 Curling Canada Fee: $2

-Note: In addition to $130, a volunteer fee of $100 per child will be collected upon registration, and cheques will only be cashed if parents do not complete their volunteer commitments.
+Note: In addition to the league fee of $220 or $130, a volunteer fee of $100 per child will be collected upon registration, and cheques will only be cashed if parents do not complete their volunteer commitments.

 The PMCC Juniors Program is 100% Volunteer Run